Simon A. Lee

 • Challenging Fallacies and Malpractices in Artificial Intelligence

 Outside of research, he likes to socialize, travel, and experience brand new things.
-Please do reach out if you have any inquiries regarding both personal and social life at simonlee711 [at] g [dot] ucla [dot] edu.
+Please do reach out if you have any inquiries regarding both personal and social at simonlee711 [at] g [dot] ucla [dot] edu.

 /\_/\